China Might Not Make Major Changes to Its Covid Policy Any Time Soon, Despite Weekend Protests - NewsBreak

 China's Xi discusses trade, Russia, Taiwan with EU's Michel

-BEIJING (AP) — China says president and ruling Communist Party leader Xi Jinping was holding talks Thursday with visiting European Council President Charles Michel in Beijing, amid frictions over trade, Russia and Taiwan.
-The official Xinhua News Agency gave no details about the discussions Thursday.
-However, EU officials say...
+China says president and ruling Communist Party leader Xi Jinping is holding talks with visiting European Council President Charles Michel in Beijing

 Twitter's 'War' With Apple Ends after Elon Musk Meets With Tim Cook